sumitkosta001/QuickHotelPost/README.md

 # QuickHotelPost

 QuickHotelPost is a web application that allows users to generate AI-powered promotional content for hotels, including social media posts, YouTube video descriptions, and more.
-It also provides an interactive editor to customize the generated content and download images.
+It provides an interactive editor to customize the generated content, download images, and share posts directly to social media platforms such as Facebook, LinkedIn, Twitter, and Instagram.

 ---